 Cleaning and tidying is truly endless.
-When we first heard Lynsey Queen of Clean claim a five-minute cleaning hack is all you need, we were sceptical.
+So when we first heard Lynsey Queen of Clean claim a five-minute cleaning hack is all you need, we were skeptical.

 Keeping mine and my boyfriend's small, rented, one-bedroom flat clean and tidy is hard.
 There's always one room that lets the side down, and the moment we hang up any laundry, it feels cluttered.
 (We don't have a dryer.)